-Areas of hard, scar-like tissue in the pleura that form from prolonged asbestos exposure
+Areas of hard, scar-like tissue in the pleura that form as a result of prolonged asbestos exposure

 There are more asbestos-related conditions.
 Still, the ones above are the most common and easiest to link to asbestos exposure.

-If you believe you’ve been exposed to asbestos at some point in your life, it could be helpful to go to the doctor even if you haven’t exhibited symptoms.
-These diseases have long latency periods; they can take over 20 years to develop.
-The earlier you visit a doctor and get a diagnosis, the higher chance you have of receiving a better prognosis.
+If you believe you’ve been exposed to asbestos at some point, even if you don’t have any symptoms, see your doctor.
+Some lung cancers have long latency periods and can take over 20 years to develop.
+The earlier you visit a doctor, the better.
 You’ll also have a wider array of treatment options, and the condition and its symptoms may not be as far advanced.

 Mesothelioma treatments and therapies can be expensive.
 Learn about the different compensation options you may have to help offset costs.